 The video below provides an overview of the content presented in this article.

-If you do not want an Otus score to passback, simply do not create the assignment in NebSIS.
-The data will not post until the assignment is built in NebSIS.
+• If you do not want an Otus score to passback, simply do not create the assignment in NebSIS.
+The data will not pass back until the assignment is created in NebSIS.